wanghaichao0611/Python-Crawler/README.md

 1. pip install -r requirements.txt
 ```

-2. You need to download MySQL data
+2. You need to download MySQL
 3. Execute MySQL table creation statement
 4. Copy the files in the scripts' directory to Python/Scripts
 5. Execute Python files under the core package